This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you.

 The Logitech MX Anywhere 3S brings MX Master-level silence and the MagSpeed scroll wheel to a compact form factor that works on any surface and fits in a jacket pocket.
 Silent clicks at 20 dB, MagSpeed electromagnetic scroll wheel, Logi Bolt plus Bluetooth, and 6 programmable buttons — all in a mouse roughly 60% the size of the MX Master 3S.

-Pros: MagSpeed scroll wheel in compact body, 20 dB silent clicks, works on any surface including glass, Logi Bolt plus Bluetooth, Logi Options+ compatible, pocketable size.
-Cons: Too small for large hands as a primary desktop mouse, 6 buttons versus 7 on MX Master 3S, slightly shorter battery life than larger models, premium price for a compact mouse.
+Pros: MagSpeed scroll wheel in compact body, 20 dB silent clicks, works on any surface including glass, Logi Bolt plus Bluetooth, pocketable.
+Cons: Too small for large hands as a primary desktop mouse, 6 buttons versus 7 on MX Master 3S, premium price for a compact mouse.

 The Lenovo 600 Bluetooth Silent Mouse is the recommendation for office workers who need a silent Bluetooth mouse compatible across Windows, macOS, and Chrome OS without a USB dongle.
-Pure Bluetooth, no receiver required, multi-device pairing for two devices, and silent clicks at a noise level comparable to the Logitech M330.
+Pure Bluetooth 5.0 with Microsoft Swift Pair, two-device pairing, and silent clicks at a noise level comparable to the Logitech M330 — all without occupying a USB port.

-Pros: Bluetooth without dongle, two-device pairing, cross-platform compatibility, silent clicks, affordable at $25-30, ambidextrous shape.
-Cons: Build quality below Logitech at similar price, ambidextrous shape less comfortable for all-day use than right-hand ergonomic designs, standard scroll wheel only, no software customization.
+Pros: Bluetooth without dongle, two-device pairing via Swift Pair, cross-platform compatibility, silent clicks, affordable at $25-30, compact low-profile design.
+Cons: Build quality below Logitech at similar price, ambidextrous shape less comfortable for all-day use, standard scroll wheel only, no software customization.

 The Anker 2.4G Wireless Vertical Silent Mouse combines the vertical ergonomic angle that reduces forearm pronation with silent click technology — a combination that most ergonomic mice don’t offer.
 If wrist or forearm fatigue is your primary concern alongside mouse noise, this is the only product on this list that addresses both simultaneously.

-Pros: Vertical ergonomic angle plus silent clicks in one product, affordable for testing vertical design, wireless 2.4GHz, right-hand ergonomic shape, silent enough for most office environments.
-Cons: Silent implementation less refined than Logitech SilentTouch — approximately 30 dB vs. 20 dB, budget build quality, no software customization, right-hand only, shorter battery life than premium options.
+Pros: Vertical ergonomic angle plus silent clicks in one product, affordable, wireless 2.4GHz, right-hand ergonomic shape.
+Cons: Silent implementation less refined than Logitech SilentTouch (~30 dB vs ~20 dB), budget build quality, no software customization, right-hand only.

 Comparison Table